EnderMage99/lobotomy-corp13/ModularTegustation/tegu_items/workshop/ego_grid_crafting_system.md

-# EGO Material Grid Crafting System
+# Weaponry Material Grid Crafting System

 ## System Overview

-The EGO Grid Crafting System is a unique crafting mechanic where players navigate a "focus point" through a coordinate grid using EGO materials to reach weapon coordinates and craft city weapons.
+The Weaponry Grid Crafting System is a unique crafting mechanic where players navigate a "focus point" through a coordinate grid using weaponry materials to reach weapon coordinates and craft city weapons.
 The system creates a strategic resource management challenge where material properties determine movement patterns.

 ## Core Mechanics